Dedier/HA_connection_Xtend/README.md

 >
 > * Make sure Home Assistant and the Xtend unit are within Wifi range of each other.
 > * The IP-range of your LAN cannot overlap with 10.20.30.0/24
-> * Disable auto-config on the HA Network Adapter section.
-It disables the IP4 configuration of my wifi adapter.
+> * I disabled the auto-config on the HA Network Adapter section, because i suspect it from disabling the IP4 configuration of my wifi adapter.
 The configuration in the image below provides me with a stable connection with the Xtend.
 > ![HA Network adapter](images/HA_networkAdapter.jpg)

 Follow these steps to connect HA to the Xtend: